Vub Upgrades - Offline to Online

 - A working understanding of DeepEditor and the visual dubbing process.

-- A draft or standard vub already created and reviewed in your offline edit.
+- A Draft or Standard vub already created and reviewed in your offline edit.

 - Familiarity with the difference between offline and online workflows.